Celebrate Sweater Weather in These 11 New England Small Towns

 Photo by Jon Bilous/Shutterstock

 On the border of New Hampshire and Maine, Conway is a pocket of small-town life among the striking peaks of the White Mountains.
 The 34.5-mile Kancamagus Highway, which ends in Lincoln, New Hampshire, starts in Conway and provides fantastic vistas of changing leaves as it cuts through White Mountain National Forest.
-Seeing the area’s nature is perfectly doable by train, too: Drive 10 minutes and admire the Crawford Notch pass on the Conway Scenic Railroad Mountaineer from North Conway to Fabyan, New Hampshire.
+Travelers can see the area’s nature by train, too: Board the Conway Scenic Railroad Mountaineer to admire the Crawford Notch pass.

 A few small boats in water by shore of Provincetown beach